exercism/abap/docs/TESTS.md

 ### Troubleshooting

-Behind the scenes, the your ABAP code is compiled and executed using the so-called [abaplint transpiler](https://github.com/abaplint/transpiler).
+Behind the scenes, your ABAP code is compiled and executed using the so-called [abaplint transpiler](https://github.com/abaplint/transpiler).
 This is still a relatively new solution.
 If you have any problems you can't resolve, please create an issue on [GitHub](https://github.com/abaplint/transpiler/issues).

 ## On Your Own System